The Getty

 • Malibu

 No matter how much some Malibu spots may try to gatekeep their exclusive shores, know this: Any expanse of sand below the high tide line is open to the public.
 Parking, on the other hand, is an entirely separate beast.
-That’s why Westward Beach is our go-to; you can skip the paid lots at Zuma and Point Dume and search for free all-day street parking on this stretch between the two.
-Plenty of spots are available along the Pacific Coast Highway and among the ritzy neighborhoods farther up the Malibu coastline, but those beaches aren’t nearly as spacious as the one here.
+That’s why Westward Beach is my go-to; you can skip the paid lots at Zuma and Point Dume and search for free all-day street parking on this small stretch between the two.
+Parking can be tight on this coveted, spacious expanse of sand, so if you need to head elsewhere, you’ll find plenty of spots available among the ritzy neighborhoods farther north as well as along the Pacific Coast Highway (a helpful free option for the dog beach at Leo Carrillo State Park).

 More free things to do in L.A.